christophhart/hise_documentation/scriptnode/101/gain_example.md

- **2 - HOW TO ADD AND CONNECT NODES :**
+ **1 - HOW TO ADD AND CONNECT NODES :**

-Let's build a "Hello world" Gain Knob :
+Let's build a simple Gain Knob :

 **The nodes we'll use :**